domwoe/erc-721-ic-assets/README.md

 Canister smart contracts are upgradable by default.
 Principals, the name of identifiers on the IC, that are registered as controllers for a canister, can upgrade, stop, or delete the canister at any time. for many NFT projects it is important that the NFT assets are immutable, hence the list of controllers should be empty or only include a verified canister, with properly defined rights such as the [blackhole canister](https://github.com/ninegua/ic-blackhole), that allows getting status information, such as the balance, from a canister.

-### The ic0.app domain
+### The icp0.io domain

 One of the risks with hosting NFT metadata on the IC is that the link from the ERC-721 contract on Ethereum to the IC is via the Domain Name System (DNS).
-The .app TLD is owned by Google and the ic0 subdomain is owned by DFINITY, but can in principle be taken away.
+The icp0.io subdomain is owned by DFINITY, but can in principle be taken away.
 If this happens, the NFT metadata can't be resolved anymore.
 Similar to the `ipfs://<cid>` URI scheme, a permanent addressing scheme for resources on the Internet Computer is needed.
 This could be based on the [Decentralized Identifier (DID)](https://www.w3.org/TR/did-core/) specification or a new URI scheme like `icp://<canisterId>/`.
+We also started a [working group](https://forum.dfinity.org/t/technical-working-group-naming-system/21236) to create a decentralized naming service compatible with DNS.